 It’s the first official post of 2015, yet somehow we’re halfway through January already.
 I’ve yet to ditch a resolution, but maybe that’s because I never made any in the first place.
 I’ve been thinking about what you said, though (thanks for taking my survey).
-I feel like I need to take 10,000 steps back before going forward.
+I feel like I need to take 10,000 steps back before going forward to this Jiffy Cornbread recipe.
 Remember ninth grade public speaking class (or was it Seinfeld)?
 They told you to imagine the audience naked before delivering a speech to help ease the nerves.

 I don’t go to that extreme before writing each post, but I do pretend I’m writing in a notebook well hidden from the world, tucked between my headboard and mattress.
 Surely my mom has come across it a time or two, but she’d never say anything.
 It’s safe, private, and all my own.
 Free from ridicule, and buts, and what-ifs.
 A year or two from now, I’ll read back through my words to laugh at my ignorance and smile at my growth.

 Until I remember I’ve painstakingly pressed publish to the world over 390 times.
 It hasn’t gotten easier for me.
 Most days I’m too nervous to recognize that you’re sitting on the other side of my private notebook.
 Hi.
 It’s probably because I’ll never understand why you visit this space again and again.
 Thank you.
 Thank you for reading the words that aren’t always so eloquently sewn together.
 The words that, for me, are an ongoing exercise to create.
 Thank you for glossing over thousands of grammatical errors and ill-balanced whites of my images.
 Thank you for holding my words very gently in your hands.
 Thank you for listening and replying.
 For making the things I love to make and telling me you made them too.
 Thank you, on the other side of the screen.
 Your presence here is validating.